fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 The Bayesian models that we\'ve developed so far are all quite shallow.
 So, let\'s ask ourselves whether we can combine the predictive power of deep networks with the advantages of Bayesian models.
-This is an active field of research and a fitting way to close this book.
+This is an active field of research and a fitting way to close this course.

 Deep networks have a number of parameters; this makes searching through the parameter space a hard problem.
 In traditional supervised deep